Console application: Overview

 A user typically interacts with a console application using only a keyboard and display screen, as opposed to GUI applications, which normally require the use of a mouse or other pointing device.
 Many console applications such as command line interpreters are command line tools, but numerous text-based user interface (TUI) programs also exist.

 As the speed and ease-of-use of GUIs applications have improved over time, the use of console applications has greatly diminished, but not disappeared.
 Some users simply prefer console based applications, while some organizations still rely on existing console applications to handle key data processing tasks.

 The ability to create console applications is kept as a feature of modern programming environments such as Visual Studio and the .NET Framework on Microsoft Windows.
 It simplifies the learning process of a new programming language by removing the complexity of a graphical user interface (see an example in the C# article).

 For data processing tasks and computer administration, these programming environments represent the next level of operating system or data processing control after scripting.
 If an application is only going to be run by the original programmer and/or a few colleagues, there may be no need for a pretty graphical user interface, leaving the application leaner, faster and easier to maintain.

-Text User Interface
+Text-based user interface

 Libraries

 Multiple libraries are available to assist with the development of Text User Interfaces.

 On Unix systems, such libraries are ncurses and curses.

 On Microsoft Windows, conio.h is an example of such library.